mjavason/Bank-App/readme.md

 ## Introduction

 The Banking App is a side project that offers basic financial management features, including account management, fund transfers, and transaction history.
-It aims to provide a simple and straightforward banking experience while considering data security.Currently hosted live at [Bank App](https://bank-app-ef40.onrender.com)
+It aims to provide a simple and straightforward banking experience while considering data security.
+Currently hosted live at [Bank App](https://bank-app-ef40.onrender.com)

 ## Installation